michaellyons/react-amazon-gallery/README.md

 (http://i.imgur.com/CHVrtc3.jpg)

 ###Current Capabilities
-1. 1-Dimensional Gallery View
+1. One Dimensional Gallery View
   * Renders a one dimensional array of image src strings.
-2. 2-Dimensional Gallery View
+2. Two Dimensional Gallery View
   * Allows for clean browsing experience of product variations and similar perspective combinations which would look terrible in a grid.

 ###Future Capabilities
-1. 2-D Gallery View
+1. Custom External Jewel Display
   * Should have injectable image array option to render flavor options in custom/external div

 ## Prerequisites